edalholt/TDT4225/task3.md

 - Batching is convenient when inserting lots of data.
 Batching greatly improved our data insert times.
 - How to use Pandas.
 Pandas proved to be convenient when iterating over the results of a query.
 - The division of questions resulted in all members getting to learn how to write queries and code for very large data volumes.
+- The hardware the database is ran on matters for performance.
+For task 8, our first query would probably execute if the database was ran on one of our own computers using a Docker   solution.

 ## Feedback